-It’s also a good opportunity to practice topic modeling, query writing and a bit of text preprocessing, since Redditors aren’t always known for their grammatical precision.
-But it should be easier than, say, Twitter, where you’ll have to wrangle the API and deal with the drawbacks of character limits and even messier text.
+It’s also a good opportunity to practice topic modeling, query writing and a bit of text preprocessing, since web users aren’t always known for their grammatical precision.

-Similarly, the ecosystem of Stack Exchange Q&A sites runs deep and diverse, so you’re bound to find some domains of interest — probably with generally cleaner text than the Reddit data set.
+Similarly, the Stack Exchange API dataset gives a glimpse into the ecosystem of the Stack Exchange Q&A sites, so you’re bound to find some domains of interest — probably with generally cleaner text than the Reddit dataset.

 Eddy recalled a past project: “I grabbed a bunch of Statistics Stack Exchange questions to analyze what topics were more or less popular, what language was associated with getting more responses to the question.
 It was really interesting because it was a topic that I had an attachment to.”

-Iqbal points to this sentiment analysis-friendly data set, particularly for an advanced data scientist who works, or hopes to break into, marketing.
+The Amazon Product Reviews dataset is a sentiment analysis-friendly set that Iqbal points to, particularly for an advanced data scientist who works, or hopes to break into, marketing.
 It contains 142.8 million reviews, extensive product information and “also viewed” and “also bought” details, culled from user activity between 1996 and 2014.
 A natural fit for those looking to filter sentiment analysis into building recommender systems.

-The Uber data comes via the New York City Taxi & Limousine Commission.
+Uber Pickups in New York City’s dataset supplies date, time and location data for over 20 million Uber and for-hire vehicle trips in the NYC area.
+The Uber data spans April to September in 2014, while the for-hire vehicles data spans January to June in 2015.
+Uber’s data comes via the New York City Taxi & Limousine Commission.
 It was released following a 2015 FOIA request by FiveThirtyEight, which delivered much (at the time) eye-opening reporting based on the data.